abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/3-Problem-solving.md

 #### Combination & Permutation (تباديل و توافيق)

-- **Permutation**: is a way of selecting items from a collection, such that the order of selection does matter (because we are arranging items, not selecting them).
+- **Permutation**: is a way of selecting items from a collection, such that the **order of selection matters** (because we are arranging items, not selecting them).
   - EX:
     - factorial: `n! = n * (n-1) * (n-2) * ... * 1` -> permutation of `n` items
     - if we have 3 letters `a`, `b`, `c`, then the permutations are:
       - `abc`, `acb`, `bac`, `bca`, `cab`, `cba`
-- **Combination**: is a way of selecting items from a collection, such that the order of selection does not matter (because we are selecting items, not arranging them).
+- **Combination**: is a way of selecting items from a collection, such that the **order of selection does not matter** (because we are selecting items, not arranging them).
   - EX:
     - if we have 3 letters `a`, `b`, `c`, then the combinations are:
       - `abc`, `acb`, `bac`, `bca`, `cab`, `cba`